waywardgeek/infnoise/README.md

 causes Keccak to generate outputMultiplier\*256 bits per reseeding by the Infinite Noise TRNG.

-The modular noise multiplier architecture was invented by Peter Allan in 1999, which he called [Firebug](http://apa.hopto.org/firebug).
+The modular entropy multiplier architecture was invented by Peter Allan in 1999, which he called [Firebug](http://apa.hopto.org/firebug).
 I reinvented it in 2013.
 As usual, most of my good ideas are rediscoveries of existing ideas...
 For now, I call it an modular noise multiplier in this document.
 I hope to work with Peter to agree on a name and to